- Comprehensive Guide to the Hazardous Properties of Chemical Substances (Also available electronically)

 - Dictionary of Substances and their Effects (DOSE)

 An excellent source for detailed information.
-Contains data for over 4,100 chemicals, including physical properties, toxicity, environmental fate, etc. Access is restricted to Concordia students, faculty and staff.
-Also available in print.
+Contains data for over 4,100 chemicals, including physical properties, toxicity, environmental fate, etc. Also available in print.

 - Toxicological Profile Information Sheets